Doctor of Philosophy

 This analysis finds that the formation of intergovernmental agreements seems to be greatly influenced by the institutional environment.
 While each hypothesis was not confirmed in every case, in unison they provide a comprehensive explanation for the record of agreement formation in six of the seven federations.
 The institutional approach provided only a partial explanation in the German case, however, indicating that there are some shortcomings to this theory.
 Despite these limitations, this thesis represents an effective comparative approach to the study of agreements and a successful application of institutional theory in comparative politics.

 Parker, Jeffrey T., "An Institutional Explanation of the Formation of Intergovernmental Agreements in Federal Systems" (2012).
-University of Western Ontario - Electronic Thesis and Dissertation Repository.
+Electronic Thesis and Dissertation Repository.
 Paper 382.